michaelstaake/Pawpile/README.md

 - **AMD**: ROCm
 - **Intel Arc**: Note: `xe` is the correct driver for supported Arc GPUs - `i915` is not supported.

+### Ubuntu 26.04

+If it works on other operating systems, cool, but supporting that is outside the scope of this project.
 Ensure the correct GPU drivers and necessary extras (e.g., NVIDIA Container Toolkit) for your hardware are installed.

+### Docker

+Ensure Docker is installed and running in the system context and is using the correct runtimes for your hardware.

 ### Quick Start